 - Patient safety

-- Horizontal and vertical audit.
+- Horizontal and vertical audit

 - Clinical audit

 - Pathology accreditation schemes

 - National quality assurance programmes

 - Quality methodologies

 - Quality processes and procedures

 - Clinical governance

 - Current NHS quality management and improvement systems

 - Quality assurance to protect patients and assure high-quality healthcare science services, and deliver safe and effective services

-- i) Contribute effectively in case conferences and other methods of review and recognise the value of these in the clinical diagnosis of the patient.
-(HCPC SoP 11.2) - ii) Demonstrate an understanding of the role of accreditation in pathology and the requirement for accreditation schemes relevant to the modality.
-(HCPC SoP 12.6) - iii) Demonstrate an experienced based understanding of the sources of variation that can occur in the performance of the major categories of specific procedures in their specialism and through a continued awareness how they demonstrate, by example, a climate of quality management, assurance and maintenance of quality improvement programmes in the laboratory.
-(HCPC SoP 12) - iv) Demonstrate an experience based understanding and application of maintaining different types of audit used to maintain a quality management system.
-(HCPC 12.1, 12.3, 12.4) - v) Demonstrate an understanding and experience in the use of quality control and quality assurance techniques including restorative action when performance deteriorates.
-(HCPC SoP 12.5) - vi) Demonstrate an experienced base understanding (for example through active participation in seminars, discussion groups and training) of the application of the principles of quality assurance, clinical performance parameters, accreditation and clinical audit to evaluating and improving the reproducibility of the commonly requested investigations relevant to this modality.
-(HCPC 12.1, 12.2, 12.3, 12.4, 12.5, 12.7, 12.8, 12.9) - vii) Demonstrate the ability to make judgements on the effectiveness of common procedures relevant to the discipline used in the diagnosis and management of patients and revise an investigation strategy in conjunction with other service users taking into account the complete clinical picture.
+- 1. Contribute effectively in case conferences and other methods of review and recognise the value of these in the clinical diagnosis of the patient.
+(HCPC SoP 11.2) - 2.
+Demonstrate an understanding of the role of accreditation in pathology and the requirement for accreditation schemes relevant to the modality.
+(HCPC SoP 12.6) - 3.
+Demonstrate an experience based understanding of the sources of variation that can occur in the performance of the major categories of specific procedures in their specialism and through a continued awareness how they demonstrate, by example, a climate of quality management, assurance and maintenance of quality improvement programmes in the laboratory.
+(HCPC SoP 12) - 4.
+Demonstrate an experience based understanding and application of maintaining different types of audit used in quality management system.
+(HCPC 12.1, 12.3, 12.4) - 5.
+Demonstrate an understanding and experience in the use of quality control and quality assurance techniques including restorative action when performance deteriorates.
+(HCPC SoP 12.5) - 6.
+Demonstrate an experience base and understanding (for example through active participation in seminars, discussion groups and training) of the application of the principles of quality assurance, clinical performance parameters, accreditation and clinical audit to evaluating and improving the reproducibility of the commonly requested investigations relevant to this modality.
+(HCPC 12.1, 12.2, 12.3, 12.4, 12.5, 12.7, 12.8, 12.9) - 7.
+Demonstrate the ability to make judgements on the effectiveness of common procedures relevant to the discipline used in the diagnosis and management of patients and revise an investigation strategy in conjunction with other service users taking into account the complete clinical picture.
 (HCPC SoP 12.7)